ClemBytes/AdventOfCode/README.md

 - Each puzzle is implemented in its own module under `src/`.
 - The corresponding data files are in `inputs/`, but I don't publish them here like [required by the author](https://adventofcode.com/2015/about) (these are my inputs, they are generated differently for each user when logged into AdventOfCode so yours are different, you can't use my results directly).
-- Please note that for some days, I might have applied a change to the input file.
+- Please note that for some days, I might have applied a change to the input file:
+    - For day 11, I didn't want to parse the short input and directly hardcoded the info I needed in an easy-to-use format.

 ### Debug mode
 Compile and run **all** with: